FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/3D-Sketching.md

 10. To define the other edge of the rectangle, **move your mouse** along the red axis and hold down the **Shift key**.
 The red axis line with thicken to indicate that the line is locked to this axis

+**Note**: _The red and green axes keep you parallel and perpendicular to the grid.
+When you draw a line off of the world axes, a purple axis line will allow you to stay 90 degrees relative to your off axis line_

     ![](./images/UpperTerraceSketch_2.png)

 11. While the **Shift key** is pressed - move your mouse to the first point you drew.
 Click to commit the end point.